 Students who have completed coursework at a university or college that is regionally or nationally accredited by an agency recognized by the United States Department of Education may request an evaluation for transfer credit prior to program enrollment.

-Transfer credit will only be granted under the following conditions:
+Transfer credit may be awarded under the following conditions:

-- Required prerequisite science courses must have been completed within two (2) years of the date of enrollment with a 77% or higher.
+- Required prerequisite science courses must have been completed within five (5) years of the start date of program with a grade of B or higher.

 - All transfer credit policies of the institution have been met.